Mairi Macinnes is one of the most accomplished singers performing in the Gaelic language in Scotland today.

-This Feeling Inside (Is Gaidheal Mi) is the best-known song that Mairi is associated with.
-It was translated into both Gaelic and Welsh to record with the Llangwm Male Voice Choir on their album Ysbryd Y Gael, and performed with the choir and the BBC Welsh Philharmonic Orchestra in St David’s Hall, Cardiff, for a St Valentine’s Day broadcast for BBC television and radio.
-The song was also recorded later with The Glasgow Gaelic Choir for the Gaelic Women – Ar Canan’s Ar Ceol album, and mentioned by Robbie Shepherd on BBC Radio Scotland’s Reel Blend as his Song Of The Year.
+Mairi’s most famous work is This Feeling Inside (Is Gadheal Mi).
+It was translated into both Gaelic and Welsh to be recorded with the Llangwm Male Voice Choir on their album Ysbyrd Y Gael.
+She performed with the choir and the BBC Welsh Philharmonic Orchestra in St David’s Hall Cardiff for a special St Valentine’s Day broadcast for BBC television and radio.
+It was recorded once more with the Glasgow Gaelic Choir for the Gaelic Women – Ar Canan’s Ar Ceol album.
+The song was named by Robbie Shepherd as his Song of the Year for BBC Radio Scotland’s Reel Blend.

-Mairi is the singer of William Jackson’s song for Scotland, Land Of Light, which won The Glasgow Herald’s New Song For The Millennium competition.
-The song was selected as a winner from 249 entries, from as far afield as the Faroe Islands, New Zealand and the USA.
+Mairi was chosen as the singer for William Jackson’s song for Scotland: Land of Light.
+It won the Glasgow Herald’s New Song for the Millennium competition, selected from 249 entries hailing from countries as far afield as the Faroe Islands, New Zealand and the United States.

 Mairi’s latest album Gras – Grace was released on January 22nd, 2015 to rave reviews.
 Resonating with deeply felt emotion, it tells the story of the past 10 years in beautiful, haunting but ultimately uplifting phrases.